 If you're a small business owner in Georgia looking for resources to help you move forward, here are a few organizations you might want to learn more about.

-SCORE's volunteer business professionals and expert "mentors" give counsel and guidance to entrepreneurs looking to start or expand their businesses.
+SCORE's volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
 The services are entirely free and volunteer-driven.
-Here are some of the chapters in Georgia.
+Here are some of the chapters in Georgia:

 The Entrepreneurs' Organization (EO) in Atlanta is a local chapter of a global network made up of more than 11,000 business owners.
-The organization, founded in 1987, is present in 48 different countries and maintains 153 active chapters.
-EO can help small business owners access capital and mentorship, and connect with other members of their industry.
+The organization, founded in 1987, is present in 48 countries and maintains 153 active chapters.
+The EO can help small business owners access capital and mentorship, and connect with other members of their industry.

 Since 2002, the annual nonprofit event Venture Atlanta has helped companies raise more than $1.3 billion in funding.
-Focused on tech businesses, Venture Atlanta is hosted every October with the goal of connecting entrepreneurs with high-level investors.
+Focused on tech businesses, Venture Atlanta is hosted every October with the goal of connecting entrepreneurs to high-level investors.

-U.S. Small Business Administration (SBA) District Offices
+U.S. Small Business Administration district offices

 Georgia Small Business Development Centers (SBDC)